KillyMXI/FsiOddityDemo/readme.md

 ## The solution (starting from the end)

-[The issue](https://github.com/Microsoft/visualfsharp/issues/6662) as described below does happen on .NET Core 2.2 (most up to date release at the moment of writing this update).
+[The issue](https://github.com/Microsoft/visualfsharp/issues/6662) as described below was happening on .NET Core 2.2 until 2019-05-21.

-The fix is currently available in the preview versions of .NET Core and will get into releases of 2.1 and 2.2 some day (and 3.0 of course).
+The fix is currently available in the public versions of .NET Core SDK starting from 2.1.700 and 2.2.300.
 No changes in code  needed, `dotnet.exe` just have to be the fresh one.

-And for current version of .NET Core 2.2 there is one way to get it working, described below.
+On older versions, it might work fine with release build, as shown below.

+This information below is now outdated, referencing is working fine with public up to date versions.
+This repo will be kept only for historical reasons.

 ## Referencing library dll from a script (library project depends on another library project) - Debug build